 There's no sweeter afternoon than a visit to Hershey's Chocolate World.
 This candy-coated paradise makes everyone smile the moment they walk in the doors because it actually smells like chocolate!
-Unwrap sweet adventures like the free Chocolate Tour ride, Create Your Own Candy Bar activity, and a 4D Chocolate Movie.
-The whole family can enjoy the new and immersive Hershey's Unwrapped Chocolate Tasting Journey where you'll see, touch, hear, smell and taste chocolate!
+Unwrap sweet adventures like the free Chocolate Tour ride, Create Your Own Candy Bar activity, and stuffing your own Reese's Cup!
+The whole family can enjoy the immersive Hershey's Unwrapped Chocolate Tasting Journey where you'll see, touch, hear, smell and taste chocolate!
 Of course, there's a ton of chocolate, candy, clothing, and collectibles for sale in Hershey's Largest Candy Store, including hard to find candy varieties and seasonal specialties.
 At the bakery, you can get colossal chocolate cupcakes, giant Hershey's cookies, and other delicious desserts.

 Did you know the animals of ZooAmerica® North American Wildlife Park are most active when its cool outside?
 Winter is a perfect time to explore this walk-through zoo, home to more than 200 mammals, birds, reptiles, and more!
 Indoors, you’ll find alligators, snakes, and lizards lazing around in climate-controlled habitats that mimic warmer parts of North America.
 In their open-air enclosures, owls, deer, wolves, big cats, and bears naturally adapt to tolerate the cooler temperatures.
 You might even find them playing in the snow!